KAkhinish2108/Omerta/README.md

-# OJT Omertà: "A Code Of Silence"
+# Omertà: "A Code Of Silence"

 Simple Static Analyzer
 A Simple Static Analyzer.This is not merely software; it is a tool of order.
 We are not interested in guesswork.
 We are interested in absolute, unassailable truth.